rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 1. Executing certain SQL statements, such as ALTER SYSTEM and ALTER SESSION
 2. Running procedures that access the network (e.g. UTL\_SMTP, UTL\_HTTP)
-3. Accessing a common user\'s objects
+3. Accessing a common user's objects
 4. Interacting with the OS (In addition to the capabilities covered by PDB\_OS\_CREDENTIAL)
 5. Making unrestricted cross-PDB connections in a CDB
 6. Taking AWR snapshots
 7. Using JAVA partially or as a whole
 8. Using certain database options such as Advanced Queueing and Partitioning

 We can fulfill these requirements by creating a lockdown profile in our CDB Root and adding these restrictions to it.
-Before we move onto the "How?" part of this discussion, it\'s worth mentioning a couple of important details about lockdown profiles.
+Before we move onto the "How?" part of this discussion, it's worth mentioning a couple of important details about lockdown profiles.

 - In order to be able to create a lockdown profile, you have to be a common user with the CREATE LOCKDOWN PROFILE privilege and in order to enable a lockdown profile (either at the CDB or PDB level), you have to be a common user with common ALTER SYSTEM or common SYSDBA privilege.

 - A single lockdown profile can have several rules defined in it.
-In other words, you don\'t have to create a lockdown profile for every restriction you want to implement.
+In other words, you don't have to create a lockdown profile for every restriction you want to implement.

 - A PDB can have only one lockdown profile active at a time.